-The best news is they are low-impact, and inexpensive, so anyone at any age can have one.
-Find out how you can integrate this tool into your current routine, or use it to kickstart a new program.
+The best news is they are low-impact and inexpensive, so anyone at any age can have one.
+Find out how you can add this tool into your current routine, or use it to kickstart a new program.

 Rid your mind of that heavy, leathery medicine ball from gym classes of the past.
 Stability balls are made of lightweight rubber and come in all kinds of colors.
-Sure, they look pretty, but what can they do?
 Stability balls are great for:

 The stability ball allows you to do many exercises that you may already do on a gym mat.
 Here are some examples of what you can do on a stability ball: